This timeless yet simple kitchen design originated from the 18th-century Quakers, known as the ‘Shakers’ because of their animated style of worship

 8. Add texture with tile

-Rustic floor tiles bring that practical feel that you’re looking for.
+This rustic kitchen tile idea used on the floor brings that practical feel that you’re looking for.
 Go as dark or light as you like – the natural appearance will work whatever shade the tiles are.

 9. Let it sink in